-Some children always come bounding into school ready to learn.
+Some children come bounding into school ready to learn.
 Others are less eager and do just enough to get by.

 Conscientious and high-achieving?
 Smart but distracted?
 Sensitive and perfectionist?
 Quiet and compliant?
 Lost somewhere in the middle?
 Able but uninspired?
 Convinced they’re not ‘academic’?
 Coasting and under-achieving?
 Struggling and discouraged?
 Disinterested and demotivated?